kelvgooding/kelvgooding/README.md

 # Kelv Gooding

-I am a freelance software developer, who enjoys coding for fun and creating personal projects using a range of programming languages:
+I am a freelance Software Developer, who enjoys coding and building personal projects as a hobby using a range of programming languages:

 * Python
 * Flask